 I can’t stress this enough: Do not undervalue your time.
 Growth is not an accident.
 It takes real effort to grow from 10K followers to 40K and beyond.
 Don’t hesitate to mute the grays, ignore the hagglers and protect your energy.

-Remember: you have something now that you didn’t have when you first started: a community of fans for whom your attention is a valuable commodity.
+In closing, you now have something that you didn't have when you first started: a community of fans for whom your attention is a valuable commodity.
 You earned this, so treat yourself like the professional you are.
-Price your work accordingly, keep investing in your creativity, and your community — and your revenue — will continue to grow.
+Price your work accordingly, keep investing in your creativity, and both your community and your revenue will continue to grow.

 River Wolf is a full-time broadcaster, content creator and avid motorcyclist.
 Follow her on X @fantasyxwolf.